pydevink/pydevink/README.md

 ### 👨🏻‍💻 About Me :
 <br>
-ℹ I am Backend/ Full-Stack Developer (Python & Django + JS), working and freelancing for more than 6 years.
+ℹ I am Backend Developer (Python & Django), working and freelancing for more than 6 years.

 <hr>
 🛠️ Skills :